ingridca8/Software-Engineer/Django/Intro.md

 Web frameworks are a type of software development tool that makes it easier and faster to develop web applications.
 They are a type of code library that provides code and patterns for database access, as well as templating systems for content.
 They promote code reuse, so we don’t have to write as much code to get a project running.
 Some features most web frameworks include are:

-    URL routing
+   + URL routing
-    Input form management and validation
+   + Input form management and validation
-    Templating engines for HTML and CSS
+   + Templating engines for HTML and CSS
-    Database configuration
+   + Database configuration
-    Web security
+   + Web security
-    Session repository and retrieval
+   + Session repository and retrieval

 Out of the box, Django comes with an admin panel, a user authentication system, a database, and something called object-relational mapper (ORM) that helps a web application interact with a database.
 These are some of the “batteries” included in Django to help build projects faster without having to worry about which tools to use.

-Later we’ll see how we can bootstrap a fully featured web application in only a handful of commands.

 ## How Django Works

 Before we create our first Django web app, let’s take a little look into how Django works underneath the hood.
 The Django project describes itself as an MTV framework, using Models, Templates and Views.
 Let’s break down these components:

-    The model portion deals with data and databases, it can retrieve, store, and change data in a database.
+   + The model portion deals with data and databases, it can retrieve, store, and change data in a database.
-    The template determines how the data looks on a web page.
+   + The template determines how the data looks on a web page.
-    The view describes the data to be presented, and passes this information to the template.
+   + The view describes the data to be presented, and passes this information to the template.

 With the basics of the components explained let’s understand how they work together when we visit a Django website.
 When a request comes to a web server, it’s passed to Django to figure out what is requested.
 A client requests a URL, let’s use codecademy.com as an example, Django will take the web address and pass it to its urlresolver.
 Django will try to match the URL to a list of patterns, and if there is a match, then pass the request to the associated view function.